krzychb/toit-samples/climate-tft/README.md

 ### Show Current Time on the Screen

-You may want to show current time on the screen.
-Toit provides [ntp package](https://pkg.toit.io/package/github.com%2Ftoitlang%2Fpkg-ntp) you can use to synchronize clock of ESP to external time server.
-Check [sync_time.toit](sync_time.toit) for an example how to do it.
+You may want to show the current time on the screen.
+Toit provides [ntp package](https://pkg.toit.io/package/github.com%2Ftoitlang%2Fpkg-ntp) you can use to synchronize the clock of ESP to an external time server.
+Check [sync_time.toit](sync_time.toit) for an example on how to do it.

 ## Conclusion